-Formative assessment > is used as an interim review of student work undertaken at key points during the programme.
+Formative assessment is used as an interim review of student work undertaken at key points during particular units.
 It provides an indicative measure of progress, allows students to consider their work in relation to that of their peers, allowing students to agree with staff any adjustments that are necessary to make in order to satisfy course requirements.
 It is designed to help improve student performance.
-It does not contribute to the final mark.
+It does not contribute to the final unit mark.
+Formative assessment always makes reference to the learning outcomes and or assessment criteria of that unit.

-Summative assessment > provides an evaluation of student progress and learning, provides constructive feedback and confirms the conditions for referral and retake.
+Summative assessment provides an evaluation of student progress and learning during an entire unit, generates a unit mark, constructive feedback and confirms the conditions for referral and retake.

-Peer and Self-assessment > requires students to assess their own work and that of fellow students.
+Peer and Self-assessment requires students to assess their own work and that of fellow students.
 It encourages: